 Combining hazardous substances to create a new hazardous substance

-You create a new hazardous substance by combining two other kinds of hazardous substances.
-You may take a credit of the HST you already paid on the original two substances.
+You create a new hazardous substance by combining other kinds of hazardous substances.
+You owe HST on the new hazardous substance.
+However, you may take a credit for the HST you already paid on the original substances.

 Tax paid on fuel in fuel tanks